 Recommendation Priority Level Implementation Lead First Steps Continue to provide virtual engagement options for coordination meetings to accommodate those unable to attend in person High CTCOG Staff - Maintain a virtual video-in or call-in option for all public transportation coordination meetings.
-Reestablish universal ADA Paratransit services in the region High HCTD Leadership - Prepare operating and capital cost estimates and identify potential interested funding partners (including cities and counties) for restoring ADA paratransit services. - Reestablish service as funding allows.
-Coordinate with cities to plan safe and accessible facilities that support multi-modal connections to transit stops High HCTD Leadership Conduct or update a safety and accessibility assessment of all HCTD fixed-route transit stops.
-Develop a list of low-scoring transit stop locations.
+Create a Transit Advisory Committee to improve communication and coordination between local entities and the Hill Country Transit District Board High HCTD Leadership - Establish a Transit Advisory Committee (or committees, if separate ones are created for urban and rural HOP services) that includes representation from city and county staff from throughout The HOP's service area.
+Deploy a Smart Phone application for The HOP that allows for digital fare payment, real-time location and schedule information, scheduling of High HCTD Leadership - Finalize the agreement under development with The HOP's selected smart phone application provider. demand response service, and integration with other transit and micromobility services Deploy the smart phone application and roll out a publicity campaign to encourage transit users to download and use the app when using The HOP services.
+Reestablish universal ADA Paratransit services in the region High HCTD Leadership Prepare operating and capital cost estimates and identify potential interested funding partners (including cities and counties) for restoring ADA paratransit services. - Reestablish service as funding allows.
+Coordinate with cities to plan safe and accessible facilities that support multimodal connections to transit stops High HCTD Leadership Conduct or update a safety and accessibility assessment of all HCTD fixed-route transit stops.
+Develop a list of low- scoring transit stop locations.
 Meet with city and regional staff to identify existing or potential last-mile and micromobility programs that could interface with transit services.
 Provide access to regional transportation services, such as airport shuttle companies, Greyhound stations, and Amtrak stations High HCTD Leadership - Review existing HCTD Rural District ridership data to identify general demand patterns for connecting to regional bus and train stations, and airports.
 Identify opportunities to augment existing services to reduce costs and other barriers for residents of rural portions of the region to connect to these services.
 Increase activity on website, apps, and radio High CTCOG Leadership Identify opportunities to expand agency presence on social media outlets and apps, including through both advertising and agency posts.
 Explore partnership between The HOP and other regional service providers to integrate additional transportation services (2-1-1, NEMT, etc.) into its trip planning mobile app and other platforms High HCTD Leadership - Analyze which public and private transportation service providers in the region have existing technological capabilities that would allow for potential app integration.
 Compile a list of desired integration features from this analysis.
 Meet with HCTD's trip planning mobile app provider and website maintainer to identify and prioritize opportunities for integration of other services and public transportation information sources.
 Implement as funding and staff capacity allows.